DirectDM/directdm-py/README.md

 print(wc3f.cNR(100, 50e-3))
 ```

-Write the list of proton and neutron NR Wilson coefficients into a file in the current directory with filename 'filename':
+Write the list of proton and neutron NR Wilson coefficients into a file in the current directory with filename 'wc3.m':
 ```
 wc3f.write_mma(100, 50e-3, filename='wc3.m')
 ```